Mapping The Mount Everest Region and the Mountains of Nepal

 Schneider's contributions to cartography are notable, especially regarding the Himalayan region.
 He was instrumental in creating the first detailed topographical maps of the Everest region, employing the method of photogrammetry.
 This technique uses photographs for measurement and mapping, particularly useful for the rugged terrains of Nepal.

-The work this series of maps dates back to 1959 with the inception of the Research Scheme Nepal Himalaya.
+Work on this series of maps dates back to 1959 with the inception of the Research Scheme Nepal Himalaya.
 The foundation of this scheme was under the leadership of Walter Hellmich, a distinguished zoologist.
-The first project was was the comprehensive mapping of the Mt.
+The first project was the comprehensive mapping of the Mt.
 Everest region executed by Erwin Schneider.
 By 1977, Schneider's efforts culminated in the publishing of eight pivotal maps.
 These included detailed representations of East Nepal and the culturally significant Kathmandu Valley.

 In 1961, the Fritz Thyssen Foundation assumed the responsibility of sponsoring various field research projects and bolstered the publication of the Khumbu Himal series of maps.
 Between 1960 and 1966, nine dedicated research groups, comprising 38 participants, embarked on diversified projects predominantly centered in East Nepal, notably the Dudh Kosi area.
 The resultant findings from these explorations found their way into prominent publications such as the Khumbu Himal and Hochgebirgsforschung series.